Forum Discussion

 • Many Project variables are created manually.
 However, when you insert a data-entry field (text entry or numeric entry), Storyline automatically creates the appropriate type of variable to hold the value entered in the field.

 • Built-in variables are used for values that might apply to any course.
-For example, there are built-in variables to control accessibility features, to number slides, and to report quiz results.
+For example, there are built-in variables to control accessibility features, to number slides, and to track quiz results.

 Tips for working with variables

 • When you create a variable, Storyline gives it a generic name (such as “Variable1,” “TextEntry,” or “NumericEntry”).
-To make development and troubleshooting easier, give every variable a new, meaningful name.
+To make development and troubleshooting easier, edit each variable's name to something meaningful.

 • A trigger can be set to run when a variable changes.
 However, that kind of trigger only works when the variable changes on the same slide as the trigger.